kugurst/git-lunch-and-learn/git-recitation-notes.md

    5226560..d777460  master -> master
 ```

-- `push` is a command that sends new comits to another repository
+- `push` is a command that sends new commits to another repository
 	- The branch `master` is already configured to

 ### Let's Receive a Commit ###